shaneguignard/gvap_ui/README.md

 # High-Fidelity Prototype

-Sketch/ mock of horizontal prototype
+- Sketch/ mock of horizontal prototype

-Upload Video page
+# Upload Video page
 Features:
-Simple “Choose File” button
+- Simple “Choose File” button
-Select algorithm profile [deepsort, tracktor, etc …]
+- Select algorithm profile [deepsort, tracktor, etc …]

-Fig1: Upload page mockup

 Possible Future Page Features:
-Indicator icon on video file which indicates that the backend is still processing Estimated Time indicator
+- Indicator icon on video file which indicates that the backend is still processing
+- Estimated Time indicator
-Video upload status progress bar
+- Video upload status progress bar
-Search and re-naming videos
+- Search and re-naming videos

-Algorithm Annotation Page (optional involvement by user)
+# Algorithm Annotation Page (optional involvement by user)

 Features:
-Present comparisons of objects to confirm whether or not they are the same object being tracked throughout the video. (yes/no)
+- Present comparisons of objects to confirm whether or not they are the same object being tracked throughout the video. (yes/no)
-Only one comparison at a time.
+- Only one comparison at a time.
-User can opt out at any time
+- User can opt out at any time

-Fig2: Training page mockup

-Video Analysis page
+# Video Analysis page

 Features:
-Search Query box “Get all frames with # of _____ in them?”
+- Search Query box “Get all frames with # of _____ in them?”
-Return short video clips that match the requirements of the query
+- Return short video clips that match the requirements of the query

-Fig3: Analysis page mockup

-Prototype Validation
+# Prototype Validation
 Technology Stack

-BackEnd Processing Node
+- BackEnd Processing Node
-MySQL database to store and retrieve processed video data
+- MySQL database to store and retrieve processed video data

-Local Mysql instance was created to develop schema and other database related systems before deploying to a production environment.
+- Local Mysql instance was created to develop schema and other database related systems before deploying to a production environment.

-Flask python webserver
+- Flask python webserver
 A simple Flask application server will be used to route and manage the HTTP requests from the client machine.
 Minimal processing should be done on the web server if at all possible.
 This will only be used to redirect requests and retrieve data from database server

-Jinja2 Markup Language for Client Side
+- Jinja2 Markup Language for Client Side
-Markup Language that integrates with Flask for a more cohesive development experience HTML5 Canvas for video markup and manipulation Javascript for additional client side functionality (caching, wait-time estimates, etc ... )
+Markup Language that integrates with Flask for a more cohesive development experience
+- HTML5 Canvas for video markup and manipulation
+- Javascript for additional client side functionality (caching, wait-time estimates, etc ... )

-Design
-Deployment Diagram

-Class Diagrams

-Sequence Diagrams
-Video Upload
-Video Training
-Video Query

-Implementation
+# Implementation

+.
 Video upload

-In the figure below, we implement a HTML Form element, which will send the contents of an HTML Input element of type “file”.
+I implemented a HTML Form element, which will send the contents of an HTML Input element of type “file”.
 The element, and the file enclosed can be referenced on the server side via the name provided in the “name” attribute of the same HTML Input element.

-Fig4: video_library.html

 On the server side, the file is received at the url endpoint defined in the HTML Form elements “action” attribute.
 If the request is of type POST, then we will try to retrieve the files contained within the message.
 If successful, the file will be saved to the location “uploads/” with the filename provided.